Brandon Crawford Player Props: Giants vs. Cardinals

-After hitting .139 with two home runs, four walks and four RBI in his past 10 games, Brandon Crawford and the San Francisco Giants face the St. Louis Cardinals (who will hand the ball to Jake Woodford) at 9:45 PM ET on Tuesday.
+After going 0-for-0 in his last game, Brandon Crawford and the San Francisco Giants take on the St. Louis Cardinals (who will hand the ball to Miles Mikolas) at 3:45 PM ET on Thursday.

-In his last game he had a one-hit performance (1-for-4) against the Mets.

 Brandon Crawford Game Info & Props vs. the Cardinals